 We visited Fort Myers & Sanibel Island on a sponsored press trip but all opinions are my own.

 Since we live in South Florida we took a short 2.5 hour road trip to Fort Myers & Sanibel Island.
 If you are traveling here out of town there is an airport in Ft.
 Myers, the Southwest Florida International Airport, which is serviced by Air Canada, America, Eurowings, Delta, Frontier, JetBlue, Silver, Southwest, Spirit, United and Westjet.
 However, this airport could be more expensive to fly into and with it’s close proximity to both Ft.
 Lauderdale and Tampa International Airports it would make sense to check flights into all three to determine which would be cheaper as renting a car would be necessary regardless of the airport you fly into.

-What We Did in Fort Myers & Sanibel Island
+The Perfect 5 Day Fort Myers & Sanibel Island Itinerary

 Day Zero: Check-In to Pink Shell Beach Resort & Movie Night